Hafsat Abdulwaheed: Writing career

 Hafsat Abdulwaheed started writing when she was in primary school, where she wrote folktales and she received awards.
 She once received an award from the British Council when she was either in primary four or five.
 In 1970 she entered one of her stories, So Aljannar Duniya ("Love is Paradise on Earth"), which she wrote when she was in primary five, in a literary competition organized by the Northern Nigerian Publishing Company (NNPC).
 The book was inspired by the experiences of her elder sister who at that time married a Libyan and the cultural differences began to generate friction in the marriage.
 She reviewed and edited it before it was submitted.

 The book, which is her best known book, came second in the competition.
 So Aljannar Duniya has been adjudged by analysts as the precursor to a genre of modern Hausa writing known as Littattafan Soyayya or "Love Books", or what is known as "Kano Market Literature".
 Cara Giaimo quotes Abdallah Uba Adamu and Graham Furniss as saying, '...it was this book that "really set the world alight to [Hausa] love-story writing...".'

-Hafsat Abdulwaheed has written more than 30 books, fiction and non-fiction.
-Of these, in addition to So Aljannar Duniya, Yardubu Mai Tambotsai ("'Yardubu the Possessed" - fiction), Nasiha ga Ma'aura (Admonition for the Married Couple - non-fiction), Namijin Maza Tauraron Annabawa (non-fiction on the life of Prophet Muhammad), as well as a book of poetry, her first in English, Ancient Dance, have been published.
+Her published books in addition to So Aljannar Duniya, include Yardubu Mai Tambotsai ("'Yardubu the Possessed" - fiction), Nasiha ga Ma'aura (Admonition for the Married Couple - non-fiction), Namijin Maza Tauraron Annabawa (non-fiction on the life of Muhammad), as well as a book of poetry, her first in English, Ancient Dance.